LittleGreenViper/LGV_Cleantime/README.md

 It will then report these, in a manner that does not prescribe the format of presentation, but does allow the presenter to determine an accurate reporting UI.

 This will not work with starting dates earlier than Jan 1, 1950.
+Since NA started in 1953 (for our purposes), this is fine.

 The algorithm is non-inclusive.
 It does not count the initial day.
 If the start date and end date are the same, zero days have passed.